Tips for Preventing Snakebites in Dogs

 Avoid Tall Grass and Brushy Areas

 Snakes often reside in tall grass and brushy areas, as they provide ample cover for them to hide and hunt.
-It's best to stick to open paths and trails whenever possible and avoid venturing into overgrown areas.
+It's best to stick to open paths and whenever possible and avoid venturing into overgrown areas.
 By sticking to well-maintained areas, you'll be reducing the risk of stumbling upon a snake unexpectedly.

 If you come across an area with tall grass or brushy vegetation, it's wise to steer clear of it.
 Snakes could be camouflaged within, waiting for unsuspecting prey to pass by.
 Keeping a safe distance is always the best approach for both you and your dog.